affilicious/affilicious/readme.txt

 4. Optionally, put a rating and some votes for your products.

 == Changelog ==
+= 0.9.17 =
+* Improvement: readme.txt has been rewritten.
+* Improvement: Optimized the Amazon update worker for throttled API requests.
+* Improvement: Made the UTM parameters for download recommendation and addons page more dynamic.
+* Improvement: Changed UTM parameters for plugin actions.
+* Fix: Fixed the broken product updates in some Wordpress installations.

 = 0.9.16 =
 * New: Added possibility to add product term in the import.
 * New: Custom product taxonomies have REST support now.